-- reinstatement and payment of an indemnity of up to 12 months of total compensation whenever selection criteria (statutory ones or those under the agreement reached with the unions within the collective dismissal procedure) are breached (this only applies to employees hired before 7 March 2015); - payment of an indemnity in the range of 12 to 24 months of total compensation in the case of a breach of the statutory procedure that is to be mandatorily complied with when serving collective dismissals (for employees hired before 7 March 2015); - payment of an indemnity in the range of 6 to 36 months of total compensation in the case of a breach of either the selection criteria or the statutory procedure, for employees hired after 7 March 2015; - payment of a specific additional indemnity against unfair collective dismissals established by the applicable CBA, if any, or, alternatively, payment of an indemnity in the range of 12 to 24 months of total compensation if either the collective dismissal procedure or the selection criteria are breached (as far as executive-status employees are concerned).
+- reinstatement and payment of an indemnity of up to 12 months of total compensation whenever selection criteria (statutory ones or those under the agreement reached with the unions within the collective dismissal procedure) are breached (this only applies to employees hired before 7 March 2015); - payment of an indemnity in the range of 12 to 24 months of total compensation in the case of a breach of the statutory procedure that is to be mandatorily complied with when serving collective dismissals (for employees hired before 7 March 2015); - payment of an indemnity in the range of 6 to 36 months of total compensation in the case of a breach of either the selection criteria or the statutory procedure (for employees hired after 7 March 2015); - payment of a specific additional indemnity against unfair collective dismissals established by the applicable CBA, if any, or, alternatively, payment of an indemnity in the range of 12 to 24 months of total compensation if either the collective dismissal procedure or the selection criteria are breached (as far as executive-status employees are concerned).

-Dismissal, whether individual or collective, is always
+Dismissals, whether individual or collective, are always subject to a specific, one-off contribution to be paid to the National Social Security Institute (INPS) whose sum is calculated according to the worker's seniority (only up to a maximum of 36 months of seniority).
+This is an additional social contribution, aimed at financing the

-subject to a contribution to be paid to the National Social Security Institute that varies according to the worker's seniority and up to a maximum of 36 months.
-This is an additional social contribution, aimed at financing the Social Insurance against Loss of Employment (NASPI), payable by the company in the event of termination of employment.
-For the year 2024 the maximum amount relative to a three-year seniority is Euro 1907.10 (635.70 for each year of seniority)
+Social Insurance against Loss of Employment (NASPI), payable by the company in the event of termination of employment.
+For the year 2024, the maximum amount relative to a three-year seniority is Euro 1922.28 (640.76 for each year of seniority).